At-Risk Animals Playbook

 The following describes workforce needs, internal and/or external resources, and any other additional steps that should be taken into consideration for successful program implementation.

-From that subset of animals who are healthy or treatable, you want to determine what makes them at risk.
+From that subset of animals who are healthy or treatable, you want to determine what makes them at risk for a negative outcome.
 This standard operating procedure (SOP) contains what may be considered at risk, both upon intake and in-shelter, as well as some potential guidelines for addressing each category.
 The SOP should be customized to fit your agency.

 Another good strategy is to check out and copy what other agencies are doing to market at-risk animals, such as waiving adoption fees, highlighting the animals on social or traditional media, and creating programs in which staff or volunteers become the animals’ “case manager” and follow a checklist to explore all avenues of positive outcome.